The Liberties, Dublin: Dubline

-The Liberties is a key part of The Dubline, a €3 million investment by Fáilte Ireland in a discovery trail through Dublin's city centre, with the focus on the stretch which runs from College Green to Kilmainham.
+The Liberties is a key part of 'The Dubline Trail', a €3 million investment by Fáilte Ireland in a discovery trail through Dublin's city centre, with the focus on the stretch which runs from College Green to Kilmainham.

 Transport

 Road

-The Liberties is well-connected by road, with a number of primary routes serving the area.
-The Liffey Quays border The Liberties to the north, while Patrick Street provides the eastern boundary.
+There are a number of primary routes in The Liberties area.
+The Liffey's quays border The Liberties to the north, while Patrick Street provides the eastern boundary.
 Cork Street runs through the south of the area, while Thomas Street forms the main thoroughfare through the Liberties.

-Dublin Bus run extensive services throughout the Liberties, with Real Time Passenger Information available at a number of stops.
+Dublin Bus runs several services throughout the Liberties, with Real Time Passenger Information displayed at a number of stops.

 Rail and tram

-While there is no railway station within the Liberties, Heuston Station, one of Ireland's primary transport hubs, is located just to the north.
+Heuston Station, one of Ireland's primary transport hubs, is located just to the north of the area.
 Lines serving Heuston are mainly regional routes.
 Luas, Dublin Bus, and DublinBikes can be used to get to the Liberties from Heuston Station.

-Luas is Dublin's tram system which provides a frequent and reliable service throughout Dublin.
-The fare paid is based on the number of zones travelled.
-There are two Luas lines – the Red Line and the Green Line.

-The Luas Red Line runs from Tallaght to The Point and from Saggart to Connolly.
+A line on the Dublin's Luas tram system, the Luas Red Line runs from Tallaght to The Point and from Saggart to Connolly.
 Stops on this line within the Liberties include Rialto, Fatima and James's.
-There are also park & ride facilities on the Red Line.

 Cycling

-Being such a central area of the city, the Liberties allows for a pleasant cycle to/from any area of the city centre, and biking is highly encouraged.
-Dublin Bikes terminals within the Liberties include High Street, Francis Street, John Street West, Oliver Bond Street, James Street, Market Street South, and St. James's Hospital.
+There are Dublinbikes terminals on High Street, Francis Street, John Street West, Oliver Bond Street, James Street, Market Street South and at St. James's Hospital.
 Bicycle lanes are present throughout the Liberties, while rails are placed at strategic locations.